govau/notify-client-java/README.md

 import uk.gov.service.notify.NotificationResponse;
 ```

-Create a new instance of `NotificationClient` and objects returned by the client
+Create a new instance of `NotificationClient` and objects returned by the client.

 ```java
 NotificationClient client = new NotificationClient(api_key, serviceId, "https://api.notifications.service.gov.uk");